MBOSE HSSLC Result 2025: Meghalaya Board declares class 12 results, 82.05% students pass

-Guwahati: MBOSE HSSLC Result 2025: The Meghalaya Board of School Education (MBOSE) declared the Class 12 Higher Secondary School Leaving Certificate (HSSLC) Examination 2025 results on Monday.
+Guwahati: MBOSE HSSLC Result 2025: The Meghalaya Board of School Education (MBOSE) has declared the Class 12 Higher Secondary School Leaving Certificate (HSSLC) Examination 2025 results on Monday.

 The overall pass percentage in the MBOSE HSSLC Class 12 Result 2025 is 82.05%.